Five Towns College: Academics

 The college offers associate, bachelor, master's and doctoral degree programs through eight academic divisions.
 These include music performance, theatre arts, mass communications, film and television, business management, liberal arts, interactive media arts, and music teacher education.
 Popular majors include audio recording technology, broadcasting, musical theatre, music performance, and business administration and management.

-It was the first in New York State to offer a program which focused on jazz and commercial music.
-It was also the first to offer a program in audio recording technology as well as music business.
+It was the first in New York State to offer programs focusing on jazz and commercial music, audio recording technology, and music business.

 Its programs of study are registered by the New York State Education Department.
-The college is institutionally accredited by the Middle States Commission on Higher Education (MSCHE).
-It also holds programmatic accreditation by the National Council for Accreditation of Teacher Education (NCATE/CAEP) and by the National Association of Schools of Music (NASM).
+The college is institutionally accredited by the Middle States Commission on Higher Education.
+It also holds programmatic accreditation by the National Council for Accreditation of Teacher Education and by the National Association of Schools of Music.

+Five Towns' Lorraine Kleinman and Stanley G. Cohen Memorial Library/Learning Resource Center offers digital and bound collections of material to support its academic programs.
+The library also includes an Educational Technology Center for the training and development of online learning skills for students and faculty.

 Student life

 Approximately one-third of Five Towns College students reside on-campus in the college's Living/Learning Center - a complex of four residence halls with private bathrooms, student center and music practice rooms.

-The college is also home to the John Lennon Center for music and technology.
-The JLC is home to a suite of sound recording studios, film sound stage, interactive computer graphics lab, and student run radio station WFTU.
-The college is also equipped with a MIDI Studio, film editing Lab, and piano/keyboard Lab.
+The college is also home to the John Lennon Center for Music and Technology, which contains sound recording studios, a film sound stage, an interactive computer graphics lab, and a student-run radio station.
+The college is also equipped with a MIDI studio, film editing lab, and piano/keyboard lab.

-The Five Towns College Performing Arts Center is a fully rigged main stage theatre, with seating for 600.
-The college also includes a black box style playhouse, costume shop, and set design and construction workshop.
-Through its Theatre Arts Division. the college produces a variety of Broadway-style theatre productions each year, including musicals, dramas, and comedies.
-Through its Film/Video Division, students produce a variety of motion picture projects, including narrative, experimental and short films.
-The college annually hosts the Long Island Media Arts Show, The Luminary Student Film Awards, and the Long Island 48-hour Film Festival, among many others.
+The school's main stage, the Five Towns College Performing Arts Center, consists of a fully rigged stage with seating for 486.
+The college also includes a smaller performance studio, costume shop, and set design and construction workshop.

-The Lorraine Kleinman and Stanley G. Cohen Memorial Library/Learning Resource Center (L/LRC) includes an extensive digital and bound collection of materials that support the academic programs.
-It also includes an Educational Technology Center for the training and development of online learning skills for both students and faculty.
-Additional support services include Wellness Counseling, Academic Advisement, and Tutoring Services.
-The college also has a professional Student Success Center, which supports the academic goals of students with documented learning disabilities pursuant to the American's With Disabilities Act (ADA).
-Five Towns College also offers the only Higher Education Opportunity Program (HEOP) on Long Island, which provides additional support services for students who are designated as both academically and economically disadvantaged by the New York State Education Department.
+The college offers academic and financial support services such as counseling, academic advising, tutoring, and the provision of accommodations for students with documented learning disabilities through its Student Success Center.
+In addition, Five Towns College offers the only Higher Education Opportunity Program (HEOP) on Long Island, which provides additional support services for students who are designated as both academically and economically disadvantaged by the New York State Education Department.